banerjek/marc-utils/README.md

 * [**marcless**](#marcless) -- Page through MARC records through unix less command
 * [**marcremap**](#marcremap) -- Remap one MARC field to another
 * [**marcreplace**](#marcreplace) -- MARC regex replacement within a field tag
+* [**marcsample**](#marcsample) -- Extract at least one record with every field/subfield combination from a MARC stream and delivers field/subfield counts for the entire file
 * [**marcsearch**](#marcsearch) -- Extract MARC records containing a search pattern
 * [**marcslice**](#marcslice) -- Extract sequence of records from a MARC file
 * [**marcsort**](#marcsort) -- Sort MARC files by field